Brad Salem

-Brad Salem (born March 18, 1970) is an American football coach.
-He is currently the tight ends coach at Memphis.
+Brad Salem (born March 18, 1970) is an American college football coach and former player.
+He is the tight ends coach for the University of Memphis, a position he has held since 2021.
 He has previously been an assistant coach at Luther, South Dakota, his alma mater Augustana University, and Michigan State.

 Playing career

+Brad and his twin brother Brent were born in Vermillion, South Dakota.
+His father, Joe Salem, was then the head football coach at the University of South Dakota.
+After the 1974 season, Joe accepted the heading coaching job at Northern Arizona University in Flagstaff, Arizona.
+Joe stayed there for four years before returning to the Midwest in 1979 as the head coach at the University of Minnesota in Minneapolis–Saint Paul.
+He resigned during the 1983 season and returned to his native Sioux Falls, South Dakota, where he went into private business.

-Salem played high school football at O'Gorman High School in Sioux Falls, South Dakota, where he played quarterback and won a state championship.
-He started his college career with the Northern Arizona Lumberjacks, where his father was the head coach from 1975–1978.
-After two seasons playing at Northern Arizona, he transferred to Division–II Augustana University in Sioux Falls, South Dakota, where he played both quarterback and wide receiver.
+Salem played high school football at O'Gorman High School in Sioux Falls, where he played quarterback and won a state championship.
+He started his college career at Northern Arizona, where his father was the head coach from 1975 to 1978.
+After two seasons playing at Northern Arizona, he transferred to Division–II Augustana University in Sioux Falls, where he played both quarterback and wide receiver.
+After his college career, Salem then signed with the Robinson Sphinx club in France Championnat Élite Division 1.

 Coaching career

-Early career

-At the conclusion of Salem's playing career at Augustana University in 1993, Salem became the offensive coordinator of the Robinson Sphinx, a football team from Paris, France.
+In 1993, Salem signed to play in France and also began his coaching career with the Robinson Sphinx, a football team from Paris.
 That fall, Salem returned to Augustana to coach as a student assistant.
 From 1994 to 1995, Salem served as a graduate assistant at Michigan State working with the wide receivers and quarterbacks under head coaches George Perles and Nick Saban.
 He became a high school coach in 1996, serving as the defensive coordinator for Everett High School in Lansing, Michigan.
 He returned to the college game in 1997, serving as the offensive and recruiting coordinator at Luther College in Decorah, Iowa.
-After two seasons at Luther, Salem was hired by South Dakota to be their passing game and recruiting coordinator.
+After two seasons at Luther, South Dakota hired Salem to be their passing game and recruiting coordinator.
 He and his brother Brent resigned from South Dakota on December 31, 2001.
 For the 2002 season, Salem returned to coaching high school football and became the quarterbacks coach at the high school where he played, O'Gorman High School.

-Augustana University (SD)
+Augustana (South Dakota)

 Salem returned to both the college game and Augustana in 2003, becoming the quarterbacks coach at his alma mater.
 Following the 2003 season, he was promoted to offensive coordinator.

 On December 3, 2004, Salem was named the 20th coach in Augustana's football history, succeeding longtime head coach Jim Heinitz.
 In five seasons as Augustana's head coach, Salem posted a record of 31–26, with the team's best seasons coming in 2008 and 2009 at an 8–4 record in each season.
 He resigned from Augustana on February 19, 2010.